HYDPublic/301-sql-alwayson-md-ilb-zones/README.md

 Each disk attached is a Premium Azure Managed Disk.

 ### Existing AD Domain Name
 The name of an existing AD Domain into which the SQL VM nodes will be deployed and joined.
+The SQL AG cluster name ("-sql-c") and SQL AG listener name ("-sql-ag") will also be created into this AD Domain.

 The domain name format must be fully qualified (ie "contoso.com" and not "contoso")